rzadevv/Palintrace/README.md

 Not implemented yet:

+- the `unsupported_claim` checker;
-- the other four defect checkers and semantic duplicate detection;
+- the `internal_contradiction` checker or semantic duplicate detection;
+- the instruction-related checker;
+- the retrieval or retrieval-shadowing checker;
-- any concrete semantic judge, NLI model, or LLM provider;
+- any API-hosted or generative LLM judge;
-- HaluMem, LongMemEval, or LoCoMo evaluation;
+- paper benchmark evaluation, including HaluMem, LongMemEval, or LoCoMo;
-- retrieval, embedding generation, automatic repair, or benchmark scoring.
+- embedding generation, automatic repair, or benchmark scoring.

 ## Architecture